molleweide/reaper-keys/docs/routing.md

 ## REMOVE ####################################################

--             remove all sends / recieves of selection, or coded sources -S            remove all sends
+-             remove all sends / recieves of selection, or coded sources -S            remove all sends on sel tr | or code
--R            remove all recieves
--(11,12)R     delete all recieves on track 11 and 12
--(kick)S    delete all sends on match:tr_name
+-R            remove all recieves on sel tr | or code -(ghost)R     delete all recieves from track match:ghost to selection -(kick)S      delete all sends on match:tr_name to sel -(A)(B)       delete all A recieves from B

 ## set values ----------------